-The Liechtenstein Institute on Self-Determination will co-sponsor a lecture and discussion, "Women in Afghanistan: Prospects for 2014," on Friday, September 13, 2013, at 1:00 p.m. at the United Nations in New York, North Lawn Building (CR6).
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community will co-sponsor a lecture and discussion, "Women in Afghanistan: Prospects for 2014," on Friday, September 13, 2013, at 1:00 p.m. at the United Nations in New York, North Lawn Building (CR6).
 The featured speaker will be Manizha Naderi, Executive Director of Women for Afghan Women.
-The event is part of a series of lectures and panels on the UN's Women, Peace, and Security Agenda, organized by LISD's Program on Women in the Global Community, the Permanent Mission of Liechtenstein to the United Nations, and the PeaceWomen Project of the Women’s International League for Peace and Freedom.
+The event is part of a series of lectures and panels on the UN's Women, Peace, and Security Agenda, organized by LISD's Project on Gender in the Global Community, the Permanent Mission of Liechtenstein to the United Nations, and the PeaceWomen Project of the Women’s International League for Peace and Freedom.
 To attend the event, RSVP to the Permanent Mission of Liechtenstein to the UN.

 The event will be webcast live and available for later viewing on UN Web TV.